- Financial Aid

 The Federal Pell Grant provides funds to eligible undergraduate and Teacher Credential students pursuing a first bachelor's degree or teaching credential.
 Pell Grants are awarded to eligible students without regard to priority filing date.
-The Pell Grant amount is based on your EFC and full-time enrollment for the academic school year.
-Pell Grant awards are reduced if you enroll in less than 12 units per quarter, including Summer.
+The Pell Grant amount is based on your EFC and enrollment for the academic school year.
+Pell Grant awards are reduced if you enroll in less than 12 units per semester, including Summer.

 |Enrollment status||Full Time||3/4 Time||Half Time||Less than Half Time|

 |Number of Units||12 or more units||9 - 11.99 units||6 - 8.99 units||Less than 6 units|